benswift/benswift.github.io/_talks/classics-to-colonialism.md

 well... sometimes, but that's not the main point here

-look, you learned one earlier---I saw you---so you're guilty as well
+look, you learned one earlier---I saw you---so you're implicated

-we can't hide behind algorithmic disintermediation
+algorithms mediate power in lots of different ways

 <hr class="center">